 80 MW (AC) project located in Accomack County, VA.

-Amazon Solar Farm US East is a solar project on the Delmarva Peninsula in Accomack County, Virginia that will supply Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.
+Amazon Solar Farm – Eastern Shore is a solar project on the Delmarva Peninsula in Accomack County, Virginia.
+Provides supply to Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.
 Community Energy Solar chose the Delmarva Peninsula for the project site because it offers excellent solar resource and flat land ideal for constructing a solar project of this size.
 In addition, Community Energy Solar is utilizing single-axis tracker technology, which follows the sun’s path providing high peak production.

 - Expands the solar industry by bringing clean energy and economic growth to Virginia.

 - Generates 171,000 Megawatt-hours of electricity per year – enough to power 15,000 homes.

 - Includes an educational “Solar Walk” designed and provided by Community Energy for school children and the public to visit.